Tax rates

 The tax rate in Iceland depends on your salary.

 Taxable income is salary minus the pension fund premium.
-The personal tax credit, which is ISK 56,447/month, is deducted from calculated taxes.
-Find more from the Directorate of Internal Revenue.
+Personal tax credit, which is ISK 72.492 pr.
+The month is deducted from the calculated taxes.

 Electronic personal tax credit